IOA3Daudio/LAP-Task-1/README.md

 # Task-1 of the LAP challenge
 Jiale Zhao, Dingding Yao, Zelin Qiu, Chengzhong Wang, and Junfeng Li: Normalization of Head-Related Transfer Functions Based on Neural Networks.

-## Preprocessing
-The floder named `preprocessing` houses the MATLAB code used for preprocessing the HRTFs.

 ## Network training
 The floder named `training` houses the Python code used for training the neural network.
 1. run: